DataHurdler/omahahulusi/sheetmusic/4 Boat on Tai Lake/readme.md

-## Instrumentation Setting One
+## Instrumentation One (Bb 1, Bb 2, and two Bass Bb)

-- Hulusi in Bb 1: many players
+- Hulusi in Bb 1: many
-- Hulusi in Bb 2: one player
+- Hulusi in Bb 2: one
+- Hulusi in F: none
-- Bass Hulusi in Bb: two players, and they split in measures 9, 10, 21, and 22
+- Bass Hulusi in Bb: two, and they split in measures 9, 10, 21, and 22

-Alternatively, it can be played with:
+## Instrumentation Two (Bb 1, one Bass Bb, and optional F)

-- Hulusi in Bb 1: many players
+- Hulusi in Bb 1: many
-- NO Hulusi in Bb 2
+- Hulusi in Bb 2: none
-- Hulusi in F: one player, who plays the same as Bass Hulusi in Bb (bottom line in measures 9, 10, 21, and 22) for measures 1 through 24 (can skip measure 24) and then switch to either Bb 1 or Bass Bb (preferred)
+- (optional) Hulusi in F: one, plays the same as Bb 1 for measures 1 through 24 (can skip measure 24), then switch to Bb 1
-- Bass Hulusi in Bb: one player (bottom line in measures 9, 10, 21, and 22)
+- Bass Hulusi in Bb: one, and plays bottom line in measures 9, 10, 21, and 22